ibm-cloud-assets/rovs-tutorial/docs/README.md

 ![](./images/rovs-provisioning.png)

+> In order to run this tutorial, you need to be invited to a ROVS cluster or provision one using the provided terraform scripts.
+Provisioning this infrastructure may incur cost.

-You will find three tutorials:
+You will find the below tutorials:

 ## Tutorial 1 – Virtual Machine Management